bigskysoftware/htmx/www/docs.md

     <a kt-get="/Blog" kt-push="true">Blog</a>
 ```

-When a user clicks on this link, HTMx will snapshot the current DOM and store it before it makes a request to /blog.
+When a user clicks on this link, kutty will snapshot the current DOM and store it before it makes a request to /blog.
 It then does the swap and pushes a new location onto the history stack.

-When a user hits the back button, HTMx will retrieve the old content from storage and swap it back into the target,
+When a user hits the back button, kutty will retrieve the old content from storage and swap it back into the target,
  simulating "going back" to the previous state.

 ### Specifying History Snapshot Element

-By default, HTMx will use the `body` to take and restore the history snapshop from.
+By default, kutty will use the `body` to take and restore the history snapshop from.
 This is usually the right thing, but
 if you want to use a narrower element for snapshotting you can use the [kt-history-element](/attributes/kt-history-element)
 attribute to specify a different one.